ameseee/kwk-curriculum-site/web-app/projects/to-do-box/index.md

 - Write an event listener and handler for your button.
 - Inside the event handler, write the code necessary to generate a list.
-- At the end of this iteration, your app should be completely functional, but does not use local storage.
+- At the end of this iteration, your app should be completely functional, but _does not_ use local storage.

 ## Iteration 4 - Local Storage

 - Store each "ToDo" in local storage when the user creates it
 - Make sure that when the page loads, all "ToDo"s are rendered.

-## Iteration 5 - Deploy

-- Create a GitHub repository
-- Commit and push your work
-- Deploy to GitHub pages in the Settings tab